tmdarwen/AudioAnalysisTool/README.md

 -   Building this project requires [CMake](https://cmake.org) version 3.0 or later.

 -   Building this project requires a C++14 compliant compiler.
-This project is routinely built in my continous integration system which uses MS Visual Studio 2017, GCC 5.3.1 and Apple LLVM version 7.3.0 (clang 703.0.31).
+This project is routinely built in my continous integration system which currently uses MS Visual Studio 2017, GCC 5.3.1 and Apple LLVM version 7.3.0 (clang 703.0.31).

 -   [Qt](https://www1.qt.io/product/) binaries, including [QtCharts](https://doc.qt.io/qt-5/qtcharts-index.html), must be installed.
 I've been using Qt v5.9.2 but I imagine this project *should* build with earlier versions of Qt (possibly even back to Qt 4) and I would be surprised if it didn't build with later versions of Qt.